Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 The [Azure Service Bus Transport](/transports/azure-service-bus/) is used but docker works well with all supported [broker based transports](/transports/selecting.md#broker-versus-federated).

-Replace the Azure Service Bus connection string in the `environment.env` file (value `Endpoint=sb://xxx.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=xxx`).
+Set the Azure Service Bus connection string in the `environment.env` file (value `Endpoint=sb://xxx.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=xxx`).

 ## Init and Runtime containers